 You may sometimes need to add a secondary audio track to a video.
 This may be in case of a camera location that is far from a speaker and does not have adequate sound quality.
+A closer voice recorder can generate clearer audio.
 Fortunately, V-Note makes adding a secondary sound track easier, and in many cases, automatic.